yenonn/skywalker/README.md

 * With that, it will find all the python codes with src directory and load them onto a configmap, namely `python-configmap-codes`.
 * Once you are done, now you can start skywalker, go to `tool` directory and run `start_skywalker.sh`.
 ### More details about Skywalker
 * From the architecture point of view, `skywalker-chronomaster` acts as the trigger.
-It reads the `schedule` option derived from each function config.json file, then make a schedule for execution.
+It reads the `schedule` options derived from each function config.json file, then make a schedule for execution.
 * By then, `skywalker-chronomaster` submits async HTTP requests to `skywalker-proxy`. `skywalker-proxy` receives the request and submit `celery` tasks and persists onto backend redis.
-* With all the tasks scheduled, `skywalker-executor` picks up the task and execute function as per defines from a config.json.
+* With all the tasks scheduled, `skywalker-executor` picks up the tasks and executes function as per defines from a config.json.
-* Each function comes with a set of config files. e.g. `src/functions/hello-skywalker/hello-skywalker-config.json`, these options is meant for controlling how to execute a function, usually is self-explanatory.
+* Each function comes with a set of config files. e.g. `src/functions/hello-skywalker/hello-skywalker-config.json`, these options are meant for controlling how to execute a function and when to execute a function, usually is self-explanatory.
 * There are types of executors to run function, namely `executor.DefaultExecutor`, `executor.WorkflowExecutor`, `executor.ActivePassiveExecutor`, and `executor.ActivePassiveWorkflowExecutor`.
 * `handler` and `args` working in pairs. `handler` is a list of function entry point, whereas `args` is the argument list that passed into a function.
 * `schedule` defines that interval of function executor, and it is scheduled in `@every` syntax at certain second `s`, minute `m` and hour `h`